replayio/replayable/README.md

 This is a Next.js app deployed to Vercel.
 We welcome contributions.
 Join us at [replay.io/discord](https://replay.io/discord) to chat with the team and ask questions!

+To develop locally, run:

+`npm install`
+`npm run start`

+The app will run on http://localhost:3000.

 ## Automated Testing

 This projected uses `@replayio/cypress` and `replayio/action-cypress` to record and upload replays of Cypress tests.